 30. Angry Kab Girl

-Angry Kab Girl was designed by jujiirRPG and is one of the cuter emotes to make our list.
+Angry Kab Girl was designed by jujiirRPG and is one of the cutest emotes to make our list.
 It’s an anime-inspired image that shows Kab Kab in a fit of rage and throwing her cup of coffee.
 It’s one that many in chat will relate to as they observe moments that completely take them by surprise or those they cannot help but observe in dismay.

 31. Boom

 Boom is the product of popular slang and a term we think had to make it into Twitch chat as an emote.
 In this design, the orange cloud adds dimension to the text, giving the emote more appeal.
-We think that while this is one of the less sophisticated designed to make our list, it’s a must-have and one that will resonate with audiences far and wide.
+We think that while this is one of the less sophisticated designs to make our list, it’s a must-have and one that will resonate with audiences far and wide.
 This emote is best used to celebrate in chat.

 32. PUBG - LOVE